SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 ### Kinda wanna be more than friendsssss

-THESIS: the major deciding factor in a states change in power in the 19th century was its willingness to embrace interconnectivity.
+The major deciding factor in a states change in power in the 19th century was its willingness to embrace interconnectivity.